 See the Authors Fund Awards Report for a list of previous awardees.

-KU, KUMC, and KU Law faculty, graduate students, post-docs and staff on the KU main campus in Lawrence and the Medical Center campus in Kansas City are eligible for funding.
+KU, KUMC, and KU Law faculty, graduate students, post-docs and staff on the KU main campus in Lawrence and the Medical Center campuses in Kansas City, Wichita, and Salina are eligible for funding.

 Authors requesting funds, as well as the lead, or primary, author (if applicable) of the publication, must be a KU employee or student.